waggle-sensor/summer2021/getting_started.md

 Needed to get access to our data store ( https://www.lcrc.anl.gov/for-users/getting-started/getting-an-account/ )

   1. Request membership to the `waggle` project by clicking "Join Project" on the right and then searching for waggle.
-Also add yourself to the `lcrc` project by doing the same thing.
-You should automatically be added to `lcrc`, but you will need to contact Raj or Pete when you request access to waggle, since they will need to accept the request.
+Once your request has been approved (takes minutes or a few hours), you will also added automatically to the `lcrc` project.
+If not, let us know.
   2. Add your public SSH key to the LCRC account.